shahsandesh30/Movie-recommendation-correlation-/README.md

-# Basic movie recommendation system on the basic of most correleated with respect to movie ratings.
+# Basic movie recommendation system on the basic of most correlated with respect to movie ratings.